jundalisay/superblist/content/en/material/principles/part-1/chapter-05.md

 ---
 heading: "Chapter 5"
-title: "How the Harmonic Ratios Create Movement and Gravity"
+title: "How Kepler's Harmonic Ratios Create Movement"
-date: 2020-11-11
+date: 2023-11-10
-image: /graphics/physics/doremi.png
+image: "/graphics/physics/doremi.jpg"
-description: "Harmonic Ratios Create Movement and Attraction or Repulsion by their harmony or discord with other sounds"
+description: "Kepler's Harmonic Ratios came from the musical notes of Pythagoras.
+It is also present in Hindu and Taoist science"
 icon: /spmat.png
 writer:
   name: Juan